elexis-eu/diachronic_distribution_of_senses/README.md

 **Download BabelNet and its API**

-TO download BabelNet and its API please follow the instructions at: https://babelnet.org/login
+To download BabelNet and its API please follow the instructions at: https://babelnet.org/login

 **Disambiguate corpora providing indication of time**